Txt2Img-MHN: Remote Sensing Image Generation from Text Using Modern Hopfield Networks: Acknowledgment

 \section{Acknowledgment}

-The authors would like to thank Bernhard Schäfl, Johannes Lehner, Andreas Fürst, Dr. Daniel Springer, Dr. Shizhen Chang, and Dr. Angela Bitto-Nemling for their valuable comments and discussions, and the Institute of Advanced Research in Artificial Intelligence (IARAI) for its support.
+The authors would like to thank Bernhard Schäfl, Johannes Lehner, Andreas Fürst, Daniel Springer, Shizhen Chang, and Angela Bitto-Nemling for their valuable comments and discussions, and the Institute of Advanced Research in Artificial Intelligence (IARAI) for its support.